Lisa Blount: Early life

-Blount was born in Fayetteville, Arkansas, to Margaret Louise Martin and Glen Roscoe Blount, and was raised in Jacksonville, Arkansas.
+Lisa Suzanne Blount was born on July 1, 1957, in Fayetteville, Arkansas, to Margaret Louise Martin and Glen Roscoe Blount, and was raised in Jacksonville, Arkansas.
 She attended Jacksonville High School and graduated in 1975.
-She studied theatre at the University of Arkansas at Little Rock, and Valdosta State University in Georgia.
+Blount studied theatre at the University of Arkansas at Little Rock, and Valdosta State University in Georgia.

 Career

-After several small television roles and in films like September 30, 1955 and Dead & Buried, Blount received a Golden Globe nomination for New Star of the Year for her performance as Lynette Pomeroy, in An Officer and a Gentleman (1982).
+After several small television roles and in films like September 30, 1955 and Dead & Buried, Blount received a Golden Globe nomination for New Star of the Year for her performance as Lynette Pomeroy in An Officer and a Gentleman (1982).

-She subsequently appeared in several "scream queen" horror film roles, including What Waits Below (1984, dir.
+Blount subsequently appeared in several "scream queen" horror film roles, including What Waits Below (1984, dir.
 Don Sharp), Cut and Run (1985, dir.
-Ruggero Deodato), Nightflyers (1987, dir. and most notably) John Carpenter's 1987 cult classic Prince of Darkness.
+Ruggero Deodato), Nightflyers (1987, dir.
+Robert Collector) and most notably John Carpenter's 1987 cult classic Prince of Darkness.
 Another role was that of Jim Profit's stepmother Bobbi Stakowski in the television series Profit.
 She appeared in season two of Moonlighting in the episode "Sleep Talkin' Guy" (1986).

 Blount returned to college in 1986, this time at San Francisco State University (SFSU), where she completed her degree in Theater Arts and spent the 1986/1987 academic year competing on SFSU's Forensics (Speech and Debate) Team.
-In the fall of 1987, she was cast as the female lead in the American Conservatory Theater's revival of the musical Hair.
+In the fall of 1987, Blount was cast as the female lead in the American Conservatory Theater's revival of the musical Hair.

 Blount later became a producer, and with her husband Ray McKinnon, won the Academy Award in 2001 for best live action short film for the film The Accountant.
 That film also credits her as wardrobe mistress.
 Blount produced and acted in Chrystal, which starred Billy Bob Thornton and was directed by McKinnon.

-Her last acting role was in the film Randy and the Mob, which she also produced and was directed by McKinnon.
+Blount's last acting role was in the film Randy and the Mob, which she also produced and was directed by McKinnon.

 Death

-Blount was found dead in her home in Little Rock, Arkansas by her mother on October 25, 2010.
-The coroner told the Arkansas Democrat-Gazette that Blount appeared to have died two days earlier.
+Blount was found dead in her home in Little Rock, Arkansas by her mother on October 27, 2010.
+The coroner told the Arkansas Democrat-Gazette that Blount appeared to have died two days earlier, on October 25.
 No foul play was suspected, according to the Pulaski County coroner.

 Although the coroner did not release an official cause of death, Blount's mother told RadarOnline.com that her daughter had had idiopathic thrombocytopenic purpura (ITP), in which low levels of platelets keep blood from clotting and lead to bleeding and bruising.
 "I think that might have been part of the problem when she passed away because when I found her she had a purple look on her neck that looked like blood on the surface".